-4.8.
+4.7.
 Fire Control

-In terms of RoD condition 3.2.8.2, all provisions of the Occupational Health and Safety Act, 85 of 1993, and any other applicable legislation, must be adhered to by the holder of this authorisation.
+In terms of RoD condition 3.2.8.2, all provisions of the Occupational Health and Safety Act, 85 of 1993 and the National Veld and Forestry Fire Act, must be adhered to by the holder of this authorisation.
 In terms of condition 3 (iv) ("General Conditions"), the applicant/holder "shall be responsible for ensuring compliance with the conditions contained in this RoD by any person acting on his behalf, including but not limited to, an agent, servant, employee or any person rendering a service to the applicant in respect of the activity, including but not limited to, contractors and consultants."

-The Project team will compile a Fire Management Plan (FMP) and the Contractors will submit a FMP.
-The FMP shall be approved by local Fire Protection Association, and shall include inter alia aspects such as relevant training, equipment on site, prevention, response, rehabilitation and compliance to the National Veld and Forest Fire Act, Act No. 101 1998.
-This FMP should be kept with this EMP as required by ROD condition 3.2.3.1.
+The Project team will compile a Fire Management Plan (FMP) and Contractors directed by the ECO will submit a FMP.
+The Project FMP shall be approved by local Fire Protection Association, and shall include inter alia aspects such as relevant training, equipment on site, prevention, response, rehabilitation and compliance to the National Veld and Forest Fire Act, Act No. 101 1998.
+This FMP should form part of this EMP as required by ROD condition 3.2.3.1.

-4.9.
+4.8.
 Site Establishment and Management

-4.9.1.
+4.8.1.
 Construction Site Layout Plan